 If you decide that avoidance or learning to live with these attacks is not for you, the best way to deal with this type of person is to surface the attack and then to get to the underlying reasons.
 Let the attacker know you are onto him by saying something like, “Was that meant as a put-down?”
 If the undercover attacker tries to deny it, present your evidence.

 The first principle to use to avoid escalating things further (unless you decide to walk away from all of this) is to let the person finish yelling and screaming, until he or she has finished venting the burst of emotion.
 Or reassure the person that you are listening and are ready to be responsive to calm him.
 The idea is to help the person feel he is still in control, while calming him down.
 Then, when the person is calm again, just act like the person is an ordinary, reasonable person, as if the tantrum incident never happened.

-The Complainers: Who Always Have Something to Gripe About
+Who Always Have Something to Gripe About

 The key to dealing with the complainer is to begin by listening.
 It doesn’t matter whether the complaints seem true or unfounded.
 The complainer wants desperately to be heard.
 You should acknowledge or validate the complainer by showing that you have understood what he is saying, perhaps by repeating in other words a capsule description of what he has said.
 Then, once the complainer has poured out his basic complaint, seek some closure.
 Try to shift the person into a problem-solving mode.

 The Quiet Clams and Silent Types: Who are Silent and Unresponsive